justsaumit/auto-captive-portal-login/README.md

 ```

 ## Intentions:
-I originally wished to create a bashscript to log into my College wifi-portal just using the terminal.
+I originally wished to create a shellscript to log into my College wifi-portal just using the terminal.
 I later set up [this makeshift script](https://github.com/justsaumit/.dotfiles/blob/main/.scripts/wifi-captive-login)
 which just finds out the gateway IP and uses st's -e flag that allows st to open the captive-portal in a webbrowser on a new temporary terminal window.
-Issue was I still had to type in my wifi credentials _everytime_ :/
+Issue was I still had to type in my login credentials _everytime_ :/
 With this it is the same except I get to automate it using [gnu pass](https://www.passwordstore.org/)
 and that using XPath(XML Path) to find elements is really convenient.

 ## Future additions:
 Update the script upon reaching college as the Xpath values would differ.
 Make the python-script platform independent
-or just Make a separate pure bashscript to log in via CLI using curl.
+or just Make a separate shellscript to log in via CLI using curl.